-AS and A2 Level German/French/Spanish

-A combination of Bachelor of Arts degrees including Languages with business, Modern Languages, Law and Languages, History of Art/Politics and a language
+- A Level German/French/Spanish - A combination of Bachelor of Arts degrees including Languages with business, Modern Languages, Law and Languages, History of Art/Politics and a language

-Languages are useful in a huge range of careers.
+• Languages are useful in a huge range of careers.
 Specific language careers include translating, interpreting, teaching languages and working in Linguistics.

-However, languages are sought-after in many other careers such as law, finance, tourism and sales.
+• Languages are sought-after in many other careers such as law, finance, tourism and sales.
 According to recruitment agency Reed, employees who use languages in their work earn on average 8% more.